 Also, it gives color to the hair disturbing the natural pigment.
 It mainly occurs because it lacks ammonia.
-Lack of ammonia makes it less harmful and relatively pleasant smelling.
+The lack of ammonia makes it less harmful and relatively pleasant smelling.

-Leave in time: Though it is a semi-permanent dye, the leave-in time cannot be longer.
+Leave-in time: Though it is a semi-permanent dye, the leave-in time cannot be longer.
 The average time duration of a semi-permanent dye is 30-45 minutes.
-It is the same as the other dye types, but the time may vary depending upon the brand.
+It is the same as the other dye types, but the time may vary depending on the brand.

 There are many brands of semi-permanent dyes available in the market.
 Here are some of them listed below.

-As the semi-permanent hair dye, demi-permanent hair dye is also ammonia-free.
+As a semi-permanent hair dye, demi-permanent hair dye is also ammonia-free.
 But, a demi-permanent hair dye penetrates the hair shaft and imposes its color.

-It provides a very little lift.
-It is possible because, along with the dye, a developer is added, which allows the penetration.
+It provides very little lift.
+It is possible because, along with the dye, a developer is added, which allows penetration.
 Also, the dye lasts longer than a semi-permanent hair dye.